YoChang410/Dino-Gunner/README.md

-# DINO GUNNER - A Chrome Dinosaur Game Spinoff
+# DINO GUNNER - A Google Dinosaur Game Spinoff

- This is a Java-based game inspired by the classic Chrome browser dinosaur game.
+ This is a Java-based game inspired by the classic Google Chrome browser dinosaur game.
  The game features a dinosaur that can jump over obstacles, shoot enemies, and collect power-ups through a shop system.

  ## HOW TO RUN:
+ Download the code (or just the DinoGunner.jar file) and run the following command: java -jar DinoGunner.jar

  ## MAIN FEATURES:
  - Endless runner gameplay with increasing difficulty
  - Multiple weapon types (shotgun, plasma, railgun, minigun, laser)
  - Power-up system (camouflage, bling, lifesaver, armor, jetpack)
- - Enemy pterodactyls that drop rocks and bombs
+ - Enemy pterodactyls that throw rocks and drop bombs
  - Shop system to buy and equip items
  - High score tracking and persistence
  - Sound effects and animations